 Email marketing stats in 2018 have revealed that as much as 75.6% of carts were abandoned by shoppers.
 This value is higher than in previous years and may indicate a rising trend.
 Fortunately, ecommerce statistics show that 46.1% of shoppers will open cart abandonment emails.
 Put together, all of this means that with just the right touch in abandonment messages, companies stand to make more profits.

 23. The email marketing conversion rate of abandonment messages skyrockets to 6.33% when sent within an hour of a user’s online shopping session.

 (Convince & Convert)

 Timing really matters in this case.
 Too early or too late and the conversion rate drops sharply to 3.41%.
 According to research by SaleCycle, the main reason shoppers abandon their carts is unexpected shipping costs.
 This accounted for 28% of abandonment cases.
-Other reasons are a user account being required, a confusing checkout process, and concerns over whether payments are truly secure.
+In contrast, shopping cart abandonment stats show that 73% of customers will buy products that offer a free shipping service.
+Other reasons for shopping cart abandonment are a user account being required, a confusing checkout process, and concerns over whether payments are truly secure.

 Mobile Email Marketing